juhanaka/family_ddapp/estimate_precision/ReadMe.md

 	- choose the format insert.sql
 	- put the table name: tags_$relation_precision_is_correct
 		(not needed if you don't have any other tags)
-	- rename the file tags.sql and put it in this folder
+	- rename the file tags.sql for precision or tags_recall.sql for recall and put it in this folder
 	- run estimate_precision_$relation.sh
 	- push to git